VertexUI/VertexGUI/Docs/Styling.md

               // use this information to reduce number of unnecessary rebuilds (e.g. a parent is updated but it is anyway of a different type, or anyway overwritten by the children or something like that)
               $0.background = (context.get(BackgroundStyle.self, AnyBackgroundStyle.self)?.background as?
 Color)?.darken(10) ??
 Color.red
             }
-          // a reactive style can have reactive and non-reactive sub styles }.sub { (context: StyleContext) in
-            ...
           }.sub {
             ...
           }